WVCY (AM)

-WVCY (690 kHz) is a listener-supported AM radio station licensed to Oshkosh, Wisconsin.
-It is owned by VCY America based in Milwaukee and it broadcasts a Christian radio format.
+WVCY (690 AM) is a noncommercial radio station licensed to Oshkosh, Wisconsin, United States.
+It is owned by VCY America based in Milwaukee and broadcasts a Christian format.
 Nearly all of WVCY's schedule is from the national network.

-By day, WVCY is powered at 250 watts.
-But 690 AM is a Canadian and Mexican clear channel frequency.
-So to avoid interference, at night WVCY reduces power to 77 watts.
-It uses a directional antenna with a three-tower array.
-Programming is also heard on two FM translators: in Oshkosh at 99.9 MHz and in Appleton at 105.1 MHz.
+WVCY is also heard on two FM translators: in Oshkosh at 99.9 MHz and in Appleton at 105.1 MHz.